Dogs often snore, but that may not be a serious matter.

 - Exercising will help your dog reduce some additional weight.
 These will ultimately make your pet’s life healthy.

-- Air Humidifier is great to treat your dogs to breathe in the fresh air.
+- Air Humidifier is excellent for treating your dogs to breathe fresh air.

-Some recommended humidifiers that might fit perfectly to your house are:
+Some recommended humidifiers that might fit perfectly in your house are: